egumasa/engagement-annotation-project/docs/2_Spans/index.md

 When in doubt, you can test whether the span is reasonable by separating an idea/issue/problem at hand (i.e., propositional content) from the author's view on that matter.

+- Propositional discourse = Statements about the world
+- Stances = author's view on the matter.

 Here is an easy example:
 - I think that people are very generous to tourists around here.